oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ## Txn-Token Request Processing
-When the Transaction Token Service receives a Txn-Token Request it MUST validate the requesting workload client authentication and determine if that workload is authorized to request the specified Txn-Token.
+When the Transaction Token Service receives a Txn-Token Request it MUST validate the requesting workload client authentication and determine if that workload is authorized to obtain the Txn-Tokens with the requested values.
 The authorization policy for determining such issuance is out of scope for this specification.

 Next, the Transaction Token Service MUST validate the `subject_token` and determine the values to specify as the `sub_id` of the issued Txn-Token.
 What `format` mechanism of Subject Identifiers for Security Event Tokens {{RFC9493}} is used for the issued Txn-Token is out of scope of this specification.
 For example, many deployments may chose to use the `iss_sub` format as described in section 3.2.3 of Subject Identifiers for Security Event Tokens {{RFC9493}} those others formats are perfectly valid as well.